fenollp/bazel_lock/README.md

 Indeed this is just a bunch of `grep`s and `awk`s.
 Ideally the locking would happen within Bazel.

 To simulate parsing a Starlark WORKSPACE a Python rewrite is possible: `eval(open('WORKSPACE'))` within a `try..except`, using caught `NameError`s as bindings (with `load()` and such predefined).
+Then again this would still be a hack as `select()` and others would need emulation.
+See the "future" section below.

 ## Rationale